gem5/website/_pages/documentation/general_docs/building/extras.md

 In the root of this directory you should have a SConscript that uses the ```Source()``` and ```SimObject()``` scons functions that are used in the rest of M5 to compile the appropriate sources and add any SimObjects of interest.
 If you want to add more than one directory, you can set EXTRAS to a colon-separated list of paths.

 Note that EXTRAS is a "sticky" parameter, so after a value is provided to scons once, the value will be reused for future scons invocations targeting the same build directory (```build/ALPHA_SE``` in this case) as long as it is not overridden.
 Thus you only need to specify EXTRAS the first time you build a particular configuration or if you want to override a previously specified value.
-For more information on sticky scons options, see the  [Scons build system](http://gem5.org/SCons_build_system) page.

 To run a regression with EXTRAS use a command line similar to the following:
 ```js
  ./util/regress --scons-opts = "EXTRAS=/path/to/encumbered" -j 2 quick